wicked-rainman/wicked-rainman.github.io/projects/AercusWeatherStation.md

 ![](/pictures/wstack.png "Just look at those lovely colours!")

-Here's a picture of the UDP Curses Client [udpCursesClient.c](https://github.com/wicked-rainman/Aercus-Weather-Station/blob/master/udpCursesClient.c)runnning under Ubuntu.
+Here's a picture of the UDP Curses Client runnning under Ubuntu.
 The progress bar along the bottom makes it easy to see if it's still receiving packets from the UdpBroadcaster.

 ![](/pictures/udplisten.png)